-22. Non-cash Transactions
+20. Non-cash Transactions

 Investing and financing activities that do not have a direct impact on cash flows are excluded from the consolidated statements of cash flows.
-During the year ended December 31, 2018, the following transactions were excluded from the consolidated statements of cash flows:
+During the year ended December 31, 2019, the following transaction was excluded from the consolidated statements of cash flows:

-Mineral property exploration expenditures of \$4,375 included in accounts payable and accrued liabilities at December 31, 2018, less mineral property exploration expenditures included in accounts payable and accrued liabilities at December 31, 2017 of \$4,210 (net inclusion of \$132);
+- 2,500,000 warrants were modified with a fair value of \$6 pursuant to the short-term loan. - Mineral property exploration expenditures of \$4,868 included in accounts payable and accrued liabilities at December 31, 2019, less mineral property exploration expenditures included in accounts payable and accrued liabilities at December 31, 2018 of \$4,375 (net inclusion of \$493);